 - Editing and copy-editing articles sourced by the Content Sub-editor team across the six print editions and online.

-They will need to be available for compulsory fortnightly Print Team Meetings, and to attend a Sub-Editor training session prior to the commencement of Semester One.
+They will need to be available for compulsory fortnightly Print Team Meetings, and to attend a Sub-Editor training session prior to the commencement of Semester Two.
 Senior Sub-Editors will be expected to spend about 10 hours per week editing articles, meeting/corresponding with the Content Editor and sourcing limited articles as-needed.

 Each Senior Sub-Editor must generally edit between 10 and 20 articles per print cycle, to be published in print and online.
 They will not be required to source regular content for the magazine, but may be called upon to help source additional content for various sections if needed, and should be comfortable doing so.